Nursing (Mental Health) - Msc

 In your first year you build and expand on the fundamentals of nursing practice including essential care and learn how to work in a professional setting.
 You also explore the concepts of nursing care in context, health promotion, pharmacology and develop a research plan for your dissertation.

 In your second year you build on your experience and develop your skills in caring for patients with higher acuity requirements using clinical reasoning skills.
 You will develop leadership skills in practice, take on more responsibility and leadership in preparation for your professional transition from student nurse to registered professional.
 You will be prepared to manage complex nursing care to enhance the safety and quality of the patient experience.
-You will complete your dissertation project demonstrating the detailed application and findings of your study.
+You will complete a dissertation which involves a review a literature and application to practice through suggested recommendations.

 As with all our courses, you can expect to experience a stimulating blend of learning activities, from practice learning, simulation, problem based learning, tutorials, lectures and clinical skills workshops through to innovative web-based activities and inter-professional learning.